 f.
 Arbitrary or Unlawful Interference with Privacy, Family, Home, or Correspondence a.
-Freedom of Expression, Including for the Press
+Freedom of Expression, Including for Members of the Press and Other Media

 The constitution and law prohibit such actions, and there were no reports that the government failed to respect these prohibitions.